 When you’re following my directions, you’ll want the SOLID ball type ornaments that only have access through the top.
 They also make ornaments that split in half, but then you’ll have a seam.

 You’ll also need THIN plastic sheets or a piece of vellum if you can’t find the plastic.
 If you’re local to St. Louis you can find Grafix brand clear sheets at Schaefer’s Hobby or any of the big box craft stores.

 Let me tell you a story first.
-I spotted the photo ornaments on an Archiver’s email blast.
+I spotted the photo ornaments on email blast from a scrapbook store.
 It’s looked easy, so I grabbed my supplies and got to work.
 The first attempt…was not so good.

 Here’s the basic idea: You cut a circle of plastic just smaller than the inside of the ornament, mount a photo or sticker on it, roll it up tight and jam it in the globe.
 Easy peasy, right?

-The Trick to Floating Glass Ornaments
+The Trick to Floating Clear Ornaments